 - 1 cup of canned crushed tomatoes or passata (if you only have whole or diced tomatoes just blend them up until smooth first)

-- 1 cup of vegetable or mushroom broth
+- 1 cup of mushroom broth h or vegetable broth

 - Salt & pepper to taste ( I used 1 teaspoon of pepper and 1.5 teaspoons of salt)